 Measuring and improving run-time or compile-time performance

-This page is about anything to do with computer performance in the context of Perl 6.
+This page is about computer performance in the context of Perl 6.

-Make sure you're not wasting time on the wrong code: start by identifying your "critical 3%" by "profiling" as explained below.
+Make sure you're not wasting time on the wrong code: start by identifying your "critical 3%" by "profiling" your code's performance.
+The rest of this document shows you how to do that.

 Expressions of the form